The Atheist Bible, CC-BY Fabian M. Suchanek

 A package

-A religion offers not just moral guidelines, but an entire package of life principles, which include charitable values, a community, a cultural dimension, rites, legends, beliefs, and a meaning of life.
-This way, religion offers a coherent whole, which covers most aspects of everyday life — literally from the cradle to the grave.
-The value of this package is greater than the sum of its parts: it is a complete guideline to life.
-In this system, everything fits together, and everything makes sense.
-There are no moral, metaphysical, or philosophical questions left open.
+A religion offers not just moral guidelines but an entire package of life principles that include charitable values, a community, a cultural dimension, rites, legends, beliefs, and a meaning of life.
+In this way, religion offers a coherent whole that covers most aspects of everyday life — literally from the cradle to the grave.
+The value of this package is greater than the sum of its parts: It is a complete guideline to life.
+In this system, everything fits together and everything makes sense.
+There are no moral, metaphysical, or philosophical questions left unanswered.

-In any case, religion is just a vehicle to convey a higher message.
+In this view, religion is just a vehicle to convey a higher message.
 Rather than explaining ever-changing theories of scientific discovery, moral philosophy, and metaphysics to a person who might not even be able to read, religion is a single package that transmits a simple message that can be understood by everyone.
-As Demopheles argues in Arthur Schopenhauer’s “Dialog about Religion”48, religion is like a jug, which is just a tool to transport the water.
+As Demopheles argues in Arthur Schopenhauer’s “Dialog about Religion”71 religion is like a jug, which is just a tool to transport the water.
 Don’t break the jug if you want to carry the water.

 A Humanist perspective

 Fortunately, Humanism itself is now old enough to also qualify as a coherent whole.
-Humanism provides moral values, a philosophy of life, a scientific dimension, and a political standpoint.
-All of these fit together and work in tandem.
-Together, the core values of Humanism (science, democracy, uninhibited inquiry, Human Rights, and liberal egalitarian ethics) have brought more equality, more knowledge, more health, and more prosperity to more people than any of the previous systems.
+Humanism provides moral values, a philosophy of life, a scientific dimension, and a political standpoint, all of which fit together and work in tandem.
+Together, the core values of Humanism (science, democracy, uninhibited inquiry, Human Rights, and liberal egalitarian ethics) have brought greater equality, knowledge, health, and prosperity to more people than any of the previous systems.
 This makes Humanism a comprehensive life stance in its own right.

 In the dark, it is good to take a blind man as guide.